ntkwan/newsify/services/trending-service/README.md

 3. Saves the analysis results to the Digital Ocean database
 4. Returns the list of analyzed articles with trending information

-This endpoint is designed to be triggered by a scheduled CronJob to automate trending analysis at specific times of day.
+This endpoint is designed to be triggered by a scheduled CronJob to automate trending analysis at specific times of day, but can also be manually called with custom time parameters.

 ### Analyze Article